beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 int a = 999;

 // %zu is the format specifier for type size_t
+// If your compiler balks at the "z" part, leave it off

 printf("%zu\n", sizeof a);      // Prints 4 on my system
 printf("%zu\n", sizeof(2 + 7)); // Prints 4 on my system